-A legend of the game from his playing days as a fast bowler for Australia in Test and one-day international cricket, Jason Gillespie has made an impressive start to his coaching career.
+A legend of the game from his playing days as a fast bowler for Australia in Test and one-day international cricket, Jason Gillespie has made a big impression in the early stages of his coaching career.

 Gillespie spent two years with the county as their overseas player in 2006 and 2007, so it was no surprise when he accepted the offer of the job as first-team coach in a restructure of the coaching department.

 Dizzy, as he known throughout the world of cricket, guided the White Rose to County Championship promotion in his first season in charge as well as to the final of the Friends Life t20 and to the Champions League t20 competition as a direct result.

 In his second season in charge, 2013, he oversaw Yorkshire’s second-placed finish in the top tier of the Championship, going one better 12 months later.

 Enjoying the game is a big part of the ex-MidWest Rhino’s coach’s philosophy, as is ensuring attacking cricket where possible.